Humans were not designed to sit at 90-degree angles for 8 hours a day. The modern "Desk Slump" (Kyphosis) does two terrible things:

 - Drop your right ear to your right shoulder.

-- Breathe into the side of your neck.
+- breathe into the left side of your neck.

 FAQ: Desk Yoga